TomiwaAribisala-git/terraform-provider-xata/docs/index.md

 ### Optional

-- `apikey` (String, Sensitive) API KEY for Xata API.
+- `apikey` (String) API KEY for Xata API.
 May also be provided via XATA_API_KEY environment variable.